hiukim/mind-ar-js/README.md

 # Roadmaps
 1. Supports more augmented reality features, like Plane Tracking

-2. Research on different state-of-the-arts algorithms to improve tracking accuracies and performance
+2. Research on different state-of-the-arts algorithms to improve tracking accuracy and performance

 3. More educational references.